 Skeletal muscle Smooth muscle (i) Structure: The cells of skeletal muscles (i) Structure: The cells of smooth muscles are long.
-Cylindrical, unbranched and multinucleate. are long with pointed end and uninucleate. (ii)Function: Skeletal muscles are voluntary.
-One has complete control over their contraction and relaxation. (ii) Function: Smooth muscles are involuntary One has no control over their contraction and relaxation.
+Cylindrical, unbranched and are long with pointed end and uninucleate. multinucleate. (ii) Function: Smooth muscles are (ii)Function: Skeletal muscles are involuntary One has no control over their voluntary.
+One has complete control over contraction and relaxation. their contraction and relaxation.